From South to North: Leveraging Ground-Based LATs for Full-Sky CMB Delensing and Constraints on $r$: Step-by-Step Delensing Process: Techniques and Implementation

 The simulation of large-scale structure (LSS) tracer maps is based on theoretical models for their power spectra, which primarily comprise two components: (1) the underlying matter distribution, incorporating appropriate tracer biases, and (2) a noise term that accounts for experimental uncertainties, mainly arising from shot noise.
 We adopt the same configuration as used in our previous work \cite{chen2025delensing_lss}.
 A detailed description of the LSS models and the simulation setup can be found therein.
 For further background and reviews, see also \cite{toffolatti2014planck,hall2010angular,namikawa2024litebird,namikawa2022simons,amendola2018cosmology,abell2009lsst,yu2017multitracer,laureijs2011Euclid}.

 For the CIB, we use only the simulated maps at 353 GHz, where the GNILC CIB map has been shown to exhibit the highest correlation with CMB lensing \cite{yu2017multitracer}.
 Moreover, given the high signal-to-noise ratio (S/N) of the CIB auto-power spectrum over the relevant angular scales, the contribution of instrumental noise is negligible.
 Consequently, we omit instrumental noise in our theoretical modeling of the CIB.
+We assume the CIB fully overlaps with the sky coverage of the SAT's configuration in this work, and the large-scale CIB ($L<100$) are excluded to avoid the contamination from Galactic foreground residuals \cite{namikawa2024litebird}.

 For galaxy number density, we adopt the configuration of the \emph{Euclid} survey, which achieves an effective galaxy number density of approximately 30 arcmin$^{-2}$ \cite{laureijs2011Euclid}.
 To fully exploit the redshift information provided by \emph{Euclid}, we divide the galaxy sample into five tomographic redshift bins, each serving as a tracer of the underlying matter distribution.
-It is worth noting that we assume the \emph{Euclid} survey fully overlaps with the sky coverage of the ground-LATs' configuration.
-In practice, some deviation is expected due to the differing scan strategies and scientific objectives of the two surveys, we leave a more detailed study to future work.
+It is worth noting that we assume the \emph{Euclid} survey fully overlaps with the sky coverage of the SAT's configuration.
+In practice, some deviation is expected due to the differing scan strategies and scientific objectives of the two surveys.
+However, thanks to the forthcoming fourth- and fifth-generation galaxy surveys---including DESI~\cite{abareshi2022overview}, LSST~\cite{ivezic2019lsst}, the Nancy Grace Roman Space Telescope~\cite{spergel2013wide}, Euclid~\cite{mellier2024euclid}, CSST~\cite{gong2025introduction}, MUST~\cite{zhao2024multiplexed}, the MegaMapper telescope~\cite{schlegel2022megamapper}, the 11\,m Maunakea Spectroscopic Explorer (MSE)~\cite{asai2024exploring}, the 12\,m Wide-field Spectroscopic Telescope (WST)~\cite{sheinis2023maunakea}, and the $\sim$12\,m Extremely Large Spectroscopic Survey Telescope (ESST)~\cite{su2024optical}---we expect that combining these surveys will provide a deep and wide galaxy sample suitable for realistic data processing.
+A more detailed investigation is left to future work.

 The tracers are combined through a linear combination of $I_i$:

 where $I_i$ denotes the MV (minimum-variance) quadratic estimator (Eq.~(\ref{eq:qe_norm})), the CIB, and the galaxy number density from \emph{Euclid}.
 The coefficients $c^i$ are determined by maximizing the correlation coefficient between the combined tracer and the true lensing convergence $\kappa$; the explicit form of $c^i$ can be found in \cite{sherwin2015delensing}.
 It is important to note that the resulting combined tracer is no longer an unbiased estimator of the true convergence—instead, it effectively corresponds to a Wiener-filtered version.
 This approach is optimal for delensing, as it maximizes the overall delensing efficiency.\footnote{Here, "optimal" does not account for iterative lensing reconstruction \cite{carron2017maximum,belkner2024cmb}, and refers only to the combination of the quadratic estimator (QE) and LSS tracers.}